 (bio continues below music player)

 This is how it came about: Sarah LeMieux grew up in an exuberantly eclectic musical family.
 Her mother tended toward French folk, and her father played the blues - and when her little brother arrived, he kept everyone awake with the drums.
-After earning her BA from New York University, Sarah stayed in New York working as a session vocalist and guitarist - both in the studio, and as a hired support performer.
-NYC has a diverse and vibrant music scene, and it presented her with opportunities to interpret, create and absorb a broad spectrum of music.
+After college, Sarah stayed in New York working as a session vocalist and guitarist - both in the studio, and as a hired support performer.
+NYC's diverse and vibrant music scene presented her with opportunities to interpret, create and absorb a broad spectrum of music.

 Sarah came home to Connecticut after the birth of her first child and began producing and performing her own original material.
 She managed to earn an international reputation and BSMF Records in Japan began releasing her albums to radio stations world-wide.
 LeMieux and her band have earned excellent reviews for performances at the National Women in Blues Festival, Mamapalooza festival, the International Festival of Arts and Ideas, Hartford's Infinity Hall, the Glastonbury Apple Harvest Festival and International Women Arts (SWAN) Day Festivals.
 Most recently, The Sarah LeMieux Quintet won "Best Jazz" at the 2014 and 2015 Connecticut Music Awards, with "Moments Musicaux" winning Album of the Year for 2015.
 Sarah also composes for and performs with the award-winning six piece Americana band The Girls from Ruby Falls, and Madame Thalia's Vaudeville review, as well as composing choral, chamber and electronic music.

-Sarah teaches guitar, voice and piano at music schools in New Haven and Fairfield County.
-In New Haven, she's a founding member of a work group devoted to developing music and dance education programming for individuals with special needs.
+Sarah teaches, composes, and performs all over CT, and was a founding member of a work group devoted to developing music and dance education programming for individuals with special needs.
 She's also developed hands-on arts enrichment and mindfulness programming for elementary schools, and works to bring music education to underserved kids.